jbenninghoff/cluster-validation/README.md

 script contains a useful set of example maprcli commands.
 There are also example install, upgrade and un-install options to mapr-install.sh that leverage clush to run quickly on an entire set of nodes or cluster.
-Many scripts will not run without editing, so read the scripts carefully to understand how to edit them with site specific info.
+Some of the scripts will not run without editing, so read the scripts carefully to understand how to edit them with site specific info.
 All scripts support the -h option to show help on usage.